blu-knite/simple-war/README.md

 -Added warcfg execution if you want to use your own config for war.
 -Added Overtime Enable Disable Support.
 -Fixed Most of the Errors
+-Added NEW LIVE HUD which can be enabled by uncomment line #define LIVE_DHUD -Added Sound Support , to use it uncomment line #define SOUND -Renamed cvar or ot.
+-Added /rs block feature
+-Updated code and Optimised.
+-Updated to 2.0 Version

 NOTE: You can run v2 version of pub war with any mod any map.